This post may contain affiliate links. Please see our disclosure policy.

 Place your cucumbers in a one-gallon container.

-On the third and fifth days of the process, you need to drain the saltwater and discard it.
+On the third and fifth days, you need to drain the saltwater and discard it.
 Rinse your cucumbers, and if you see any scum, remove it.
 Scald the weight to remove any bacteria.

 Put the cucumbers back in the container.
 Add ¼ cup of salt to two quarts of fresh water in a saucepan and bring it to a boil.
 Pour this fresh brine over the cucumbers.
 Replace the cover of the container, add the weight on top, and cover it with a clean towel.